-Remuneration and Other Benefits to Supervisory Board Members and Management Board Members for the Year Ended December 31, 2021
+Remuneration and Other Benefits to Management Board Members for the Year Ended December 31, 2021

-As a foreign private issuer, we will comply with home country compensation requirements and certain exemptions thereunder.
+As a foreign private issuer, in accordance with the Nasdaq listing requirements, we will comply with home country compensation requirements and certain exemptions thereunder rather than complying with Nasdaq compensation requirements.
 Dutch law does not provide for limitations with respect to the aggregate annual compensation paid to our management board members or supervisory board members, provided that such compensation is consistent with our compensation policy.
 Our compensation policy has been adopted by our general meeting.
 Changes to our compensation policy shall require a vote of our general meeting by simple majority of votes cast.
 The supervisory board determines the remuneration of individual management board members with due observance of the compensation policy.
 A proposal with respect to remuneration schemes in the form of shares or rights to shares in which management board members may participate is subject to approval by our general meeting by simple majority of votes cast.
 Such a proposal must set out at least the maximum number of shares or rights to subscribe for shares to be granted to the management board members and the criteria for granting or amendment.
 The compensation for our supervisory board members is set by the general meeting.